Full Ellipsoid Embeddings and Toric Mutations: Abstract

 \section{Abstract}

-{\sc Abstract:} This article introduces a new method to construct volume-filling symplectic embeddings of 4-dimensional ellipsoids by employing polytope mutations in toric and almost-toric varieties.
-The construction uniformly recovers the sharp sequences for the Fibonacci Staircase of McDuff-Schlenk, the Pell Staircase of Frenkel-M\"uller and the Cristofaro-Gardiner-Kleinman's Staircase, and adds new infinite sequences of sharp ellipsoid embeddings.
-In addition, we initiate the study of symplectic tropical curves for almost-toric fibrations and emphasize the connection to quiver combinatorics.
+{\sc Abstract:} This article introduces a new method to construct volume-filling symplectic embeddings of 4-dimensional ellipsoids by employing polytope mutations in toric and almost toric varieties.
+The construction uniformly recovers the full sequences for the Fibonacci Staircase of McDuff-Schlenk, the Pell Staircase of Frenkel-M\"uller and the Cristofaro-Gardiner-Kleinman Staircase, and adds new infinite sequences of ellipsoid embeddings.
+In addition, we initiate the study of symplectic-tropical curves for almost toric fibrations and emphasize the connection to quiver combinatorics.